Contemporary Artist · Harlem, New York · NYC

 Cracked Faces

 The series began during a period of darkness.
 A time of searching, of being pulled back toward old versions of himself while reaching toward something new.
 The work was called Cracked Faces.
 Not as metaphor.
 As truth.
 The crack was what Wesley saw in himself and in the people the universe began placing in his path.
 Individuals from every walk of life, each carrying their own fractures, each in some stage of becoming.
+That origin is what separates this contemporary art from decoration.
+Each one of one contemporary wall art piece in the series carries the weight of a real moment.
+Collector contemporary art rooted not in concept, but in lived experience.

 03